Shrimp Tacos with Mango Salsa

 Pro-tip: Save some shrimp for a quick on-the-go lunch.
 This shrimp is great on top of your favorite salad.

 1. Prepare the shrimp: In a medium-sized bowl, combine the chili powder, paprika, garlic powder, salt, and black pepper.
-Pat dry the shrimp with a paper towel and then add to the spices.
+Pat the shrimp dry with a paper towel and then add them to the spices.
 Toss to combine and let sit for 10-15 minutes.

 2. Cook the shrimp: Heat olive oil in an 8- to 10-inch skillet over medium-high heat.
 Once olive oil is shimmering, add shrimp in a single layer and cook for 1-2 minutes.
 Flip the shrimp and let them cook for an additional 2-3 minutes.
-Shrimp are cooked once they have turned opaque white with slight pink accents.
+Shrimp are cooked when they turn opaque white with slight pink accents.
 Remove the shrimp from the pan and set them aside.

 3. Assembly: Over an open gas stovetop with the flame on medium-low, heat the corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
-Place 3-4 shrimp in each taco and then top with habanero mango salsa, a drizzle of lime cilantro avocado dressing, and some fresh cilantro.
-You can also add some fresh avocado slices or a scoop of grilled guacamole.
-And our make-ahead freezer margaritas, as well as our strawberry margaritas, go perfectly with tacos.
+Place 3-4 shrimp in each taco, then top with habanero-mango salsa, a drizzle of lime-cilantro avocado dressing, and some fresh cilantro.
+Serve them with a glass of our make-ahead freezer margaritas or our strawberry margaritas, which are the perfect taco partner.

-Note: Tortillas can also be heated on a medium-sized skillet or griddle until golden brown in some spots (approximately 30 seconds per side).
+Note: Tortillas can also be heated in a medium-sized skillet or on a griddle until golden brown in some spots (approximately 30 seconds per side).

 2 shrimp tacos topped with mango salsa and creamy cilantro avocado dressing